-3 Credits (3 Lecture 0 Lab 0 Shop) 3 Hrs/Wk (3 Hrs.
-Lecture) 15 wks This course is a general introduction to American Literature from the early colonial period to Civil War Reconstruction.
-The course will provide a literary overview of Native American oral history.
-European explorers, Colonial, Puritan, Revolutionary, Civil War authors.
+3 Credits (3 Lecture 0 Lab 0 Shop) 3 Hrs./Wk.
+(3 Hrs.
+Lecture) 15 wks.
+This course is a general introduction to American Literature from the early colonial period to Civil War Reconstruction.
+The course will provide a literary overview of Native American oral history, European explorers, Colonial, Puritan, Revolutionary, Civil War authors.
 Learners will explore themes reflected in the literature, examining which are particular to a place or time and which are woven through our nation's history.
 Through examining the process of early nation building reflected in its literature, learners will gain a greater understanding of how the American character was created, a better understanding of themselves and what it means to be an American.
-Prerequisite: SAT ERW Score of 420 or higher or Reading Accuplacer score of 68 or higher and Writeplacer Accuplacer score of 5 or higher or completion of ENG 090 or ESL 101 with a C or better.
+Prerequisite: ENG 101 ready